 Psalm 32:7 You are my hiding place.
 You will protect me from trouble and surround me with songs of deliverance.

 Immediately I knew it was a bomb explosion

-Immediately I knew in my heart it was a bomb explosion.
-I cleaned myself and in middle of this, I heard my mum yelling frantically and running towards the toilet screaming that gas cylinders had exploded and there’s a fire, we needed to evacuate.
+Immediately, I knew in my heart it was a bomb explosion.
+I cleaned myself.
+In the middle of this, I heard my mum yelling frantically.
+She was running towards the toilet, screaming that gas cylinders had exploded and there’s a fire.
+We needed to evacuate.

 While she carried Nolan in her arms, I quickly changed into my night dress and put a t-shirt on top.
 I grabbed the baby’s bag, my phone, and some slippers.

 The four of us, with the help of a steward and 3 other staff members managed to make our way out of the room, leaving everything else behind.